Five Ways to Retain High-Performing Staff

 A reader asks:

-“One of my top performers recently quit, and it made me realize that most of my staff development energies end up going to lower performers who are struggling.
-What should I be doing for my higher performers who are self-sufficient and thus don’t generally get as much attention from me?”
+“One of my top performers recently quit, and it made me realize that most of my staff development energies end up going to staff members who are struggling.
+What should I be doing for my high-performing staff who are self-sufficient and thus don’t generally get as much attention from me?”

 First, kudos to you for thinking about this.
 Retention is an ongoing effort—and one of your most important jobs as a manager.
 It’s a crucial part of relationship-building.